solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
-However, like all Token Extensions Program mints, we need to calculate the size and cost of the mint.
+However, like all Token Extensions Program mints, we need to calculate the size and cost of the mint, this is important because it ensures the account has sufficient space and necessary funds to avoid being reclaimed by the Solana network, preserving its data and functionality.
 This can be accomplished by using `getMintLen` and `getMinimumBalanceForRentExemption`.
 In this case, we'll call `getMintLen` with only the `ExtensionType.MintCloseAuthority`.

 To get the mint length and create account instructions, do the following: